 Research on “Representations of War,” especially historiographical representations in German and European literature, film, historiography, and museums.
 Particular interest on the theory and aesthetics of representation between ideological/moral, epistemological, and aesthetic challenges of representation (how do moral/legal definitions of war/human rights relate to war’s representation?).
 Special areas: 21st century representations of World War II in the museum; 21st century representations of the air-war in World War II (human rights question for the air war/morality of war and ideology/discrimination inherent in its representation/relation civilians – combatants; perpetrator – victim, bombing of Dresden); relation of Holocaust and war representations.
 Co-editor of Sign of Wars (Ludwig 2006, in German) and Fighting Words and Images: Representing War across the Disciplines (University of Toronto Press 2012), Special Issue of Seminar: German Representations of War Experience (forthcoming 2014) as well as numerous articles/book chapters on war representation in the 18th century and on World War II.
 Co-coordinator of the Interdisciplinary Network “War and Violence” of the German Studies Association.

-From the earliest cave paintings to the Obama “hope” poster, the arts have powerfully documented the political state of affairs.
-Dr. Myroslav Shkandrij’s research traces literary and fine art depictions of slavic relations to show how they reflect the political climate of their day.
+Dr. Myroslav Shkandrij’s research examines literature and fine art to show how they reflect the political climate of their day.

-In Jews in Ukrainian Literature: Representation and Identity, Shkandrij showcases major writers and trends in Jewish-Ukrainian relations over the last two centuries.
+A previous book, Jews in Ukrainian Literature: Representation and Identity (2009), showcased major writers and trends in Jewish-Ukrainian relations over the last two centuries.

-He has also written on the Great Famine (Holodomor) that occurred in Ukraine from 1932-1934, and on the current conflict between Ukraine and Russia.
+He has also written on the Great Famine (Holodomor) in Ukraine, which occurred in 1932-1934, on the mass arrests and secret police interrogations during Stalin’s time, and on the current conflict between Ukraine and Russia.